radstevee/moonlight-bot/README.md

 so yeah, this is my bot.
 please dont judge me for horrible code, im bad at javascript xD

+at this rate of new features its gonna be the best discord bot in (calculating.... ) 30 days.

 also the db.js was made by a friend (Cryptolatios#4766 on discord), im too dumb for something like that

 # setup